SUSE distribution is available Linux Enterprise 15 SP4

 • In builds for ARM, the range of supported ARM SoCs has been expanded.

-• Added support for AMD SEV technology, which provides transparent encryption of virtual machine memory at the hardware level (only the current guest system has access to the decrypted data, while other virtual machines and the hypervisor receive an encrypted data set when they try to access this memory).
+• Added support for AMD SEV technology, which provides transparent memory encryption at the hardware level. virtual machines (Only the current guest system has access to the decrypted data, while other virtual machines and the hypervisor receive an encrypted set of data when attempting to access this memory).

 • The chrony NTP server includes support for time synchronization based on the NTS (Network Time Security) protocol, which uses public key infrastructure (PKI) elements and allows the use of TLS and authenticated encryption AEAD (Authenticated Encryption with Associated Data) for cryptographic protection of client interaction and server via NTP (Network Time Protocol).